artlevane/conney-blog-posts/Handy Guide How to Choose the Right Thinsulate Gloves.md

 summary: "Thinsulate gloves have become a must-have for workers seeking warmth, comfort and performance in wet and dry conditions."
 ---

-<h2 class="intro">Thinsulate gloves have become a must-have for workers seeking supreme warmth, comfort and performance in both wet and dry conditions.</h2>
+Thinsulate gloves have become a must-have for workers seeking supreme warmth, comfort and performance in both wet and dry conditions.
 <br>
 Originally made for the U.S. Army in the mid-1980s, Thinsulate&#8482; has taken the place of down feathers and other materials as a top choice for insulating winter weather gloves.
 <br><br>